christianfriedl/Mapitor/README.md

 Version 0.1.0

 **This is not a stable release.
-The software is in very early testing and will just create a random map with no load/save facility right now.**
+The software is in very early pre-alpha and will just create a random map with no load/save facility right now.**

 (c) 2015 by Christian Friedl.
 Released under the GPL, v3.